followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

     url: "/Demos/WidgetsGallery/Demo/DataGrid/RowTemplate/jQuery/Light/"
 }

 You can also use a 3rd-party template engine to customize row appearance.
 For more information, see the [3rd-Party Template Engines](/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines) article.
-Note that the `<tr>` element that represents a row should have the `dx-row` class for correct operation of all widget features.
+Note that the `<tbody>` element that represents a row should have the `dx-row` class for correct operation of all widget features.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/Data_Grid/Row3RdPartyEngineTemplate/jQuery/Light/"